Climate and Weather of Jamaica

 The climate in Jamaica is tropical, with hot and humid weather, although higher inland regions are more temperate.
 Some regions on the south coast, such as the Liguanea Plain and the Pedro Plains, are relatively dry areas.

-During the wet period you can expect days with grey, wet and windy weather.
-Most of the rain falls in the periods May-June and September-November, depending on the location and altitude the amount of precipitation varies.
-Especially in the higher parts in the east of the island there can be considerably more rainfall.
+During the wet season, days can be gray, wet, and windy.
+Most of the rain falls between May-June and September-November.
+Depending on location and altitude, the amount of precipitation varies.
+In particular, the higher parts in the east of the island receive considerably more rainfall.

 1. Yearly average minimum and maximum temperatures